 So we have, “I teach medium size manufacturing companies to plug the profit leaks in their inventory control systems, in just thirty days.”

-Next, Tim follows with a turn-around story: how he saved a business from certain disaster.
+Next, Tim follows with a turn-around story: how he saved a business hundreds of thousands of dollars from certain disaster.

 Perfect.
 That’s the winning formula.

 He’s not the only service-based business owner with these challenges.
 So here are 3 tips to help: